Last Updated on June 1, 2026

 A lot of people coming to Granada choose to fly to Málaga.
 This is the biggest international airport in Andalusia, so there are more connections and flights are usually cheaper, especially if you are flying from overseas.

 Once in Málaga, you are 2 hours away from Granada.
 The cheapest way to get to Granada is by bus.
 Alsa, the biggest bus operator in Spain, runs several times a day, so it’s easy to coordinate with your flight.
-It takes about 2 hours and tickets cost €7-14, depending on the comfort of the bus.
-The bus station in Granada where you arrive is located about 15 minutes by taxi from the city center.
+It takes about 2 hours and one way ticket costs €13-14.
+The bus arrives at the bus station in Granada, located about 15 minutes by taxi from the city center.

 Where to stay in Granada, Spain